 C. You have chosen to wear rings as a reminder of the promises made today.
 These rings mark a new chapter in your lives together, one filled with wonder, surprise, laughter, tears, celebration, grief and joy.
 As you wear them, may they be a constant reminder to you of one another, and of the deep bond of faith, trust and love which they represent.

 1. NAME, please place the ring on NAME'S finger and repeat after me: NAME, I give you this ring, as an eternal symbol of my love and commitment to you.
 (REPEAT)

-3. NAME, please place the ring on NAME'S finger and repeat after me: I, NAME, give to you NAME, this ring, as a symbol of my commitment to love, honor, and respect you.
+3. NAME, please place the ring on NAME'S finger and repeat after me: NAME, I, NAME, give to you this ring, as a symbol of my commitment to love, honor, and respect you.
 With this ring, I thee wed.
-(REPEAT)

 1. This is a moment of celebration.
 Let it also be a moment of dedication.
 The world does a good job of reminding us of how fragile we are.
 Individuals are fragile; relationships are fragile, too.
 Every marriage needs the love, nurture, and support of a network of friends and family.
-On this wedding day, I ask you not only to be friends of (Groom) or (Bride) but friends of (Groom) and (Bride)together, friends of the relationship.
+On this wedding day, I ask you not only to be friends of (NAME) or (NAME) but friends of (NAME) and (NAME) together, friends of the relationship.
 May the love you have found grow in meaning and strength until its beauty is shown in a common devotion to all that is compassionate and life-giving.
 May the flow of your love help brighten the fate of the earth.
 May the source of all love touch and bless us and grace our lives with color and courage.

 2. May this day shine eternally in your lives.
 May you care for each other in all sadness.
 May you give cheer to each other.
 May you give strength to each other in all undertakings.
 May your life together be a source of inspiration to yourselves, your families, your friends, and to all whose lives you touch.